-To illustrate, imagine three decision-makers who each have a certain set of views over three propositions: P; 'P implies Q'; and Q. The first believes that P is true, that Pimplies Q, and therefore that Q is also true.
+To illustrate, imagine three decision-makers who each have a certain set of views over three propositions: P; 'P implies Q'; and Q. The first believes that P is true, that P implies Q, and therefore that Q is also true.
 The second believes that P is true, but does not believe that P implies Q, so is consistent in also believing that Q is false.
 The third accepts that P implies Q but believes that P and Q are both false.
 Suppose these individuals vote on each of these propositions.
-A majority (two out of three) hold that P is true; a majority (two out of three) hold that P implies Q; and yet a majority (two out of three) hold that Q is false.
-Were the judiciary to extrapolate from the majority acceptance of P and 'P implies Q' that Qshould also be law, this would be opposite to what a majority vote on Q would have yielded.
+A majority (two out of three) hold that P is true; a majority (two out of three) hold that P implies P; and yet a majority (two out of three) hold that P implies P implies P0; and yet a majority acceptance of P1 and P2 implies P3 that P4 should also be law, this would be opposite to what a majority vote on P3 would have yielded.